wssimms/gssquared/Docs/Documentation.md

 1. EXIT key: YES.
 Map F12 to this.
 1. REPT key: no. But we don't need this, autorepeat driven by real keyboard.
 1. Backspace - YES.
 This apparently maps to same as back arrow.
 Got lucky.

+### Apple IIe

+1. control keys: YES
+1. shift keys: YES
+1. arrow keys: YES.
+All 4 arrow keys.
+1. Escape key: YES
+1. RESET key: YES.
+Map Control+F10 to this.
+1. EXIT key: YES.
+Map F12 to this.
+1. REPT key: no. But we don't need this, autorepeat driven by real keyboard.
+1. Backspace - YES.
+Mapped to 0x7F.
+1. OA and CA - YES.
+Mapped to Command on Mac, Windows on Win/Linux.

 ## ROMs